Blue Heelers: episode guide

 November 11, 1998

-Maggie's life is turned upside down when her brother, Robbie, shows up after having escaped from gaol.
+Maggie's life is turned upside down when her brother Robbie shows up after having escaped from gaol.
 When she can't give him the help he expects, he takes off and the Heelers begin an extensive search.
-However, what appears to be a simple job turns into a frightening chain of events—a speed boat show goes terribly wrong and Maggie finds herself in a struggle to save the life of a five year old boy from the hands of a determined killer.
+However, what appears to be a simple job turns into a frightening chain of events and Maggie finds herself in a struggle to save the life of a five-year-old boy from the hands of a determined killer.

 Guest Starring: Brett Climo as Robbie Doyle, Francis McMahon as Hank Backa, Ben Hanson & James Hanson as Jesse Franklin, Christopher Sykes as Laurie Sykes, Michelle Sargent as Kaye Franklin